towercomputers/toweros/docs/src/implementation.md

 ### VNC Server

-`vnc.py` is the module that allows you to use graphical applications installed on the hosts on the Thin Client.
+`vnc.py` is the module that allows you to use graphical applications installed on the hosts on the thin clientt.
 As the name suggests, `vnc.py` uses the VNC protocol with the following tools:

 - `xvfb` to run applications in headless mode on hosts.
-- `x11vnc` to share the `xvfb` virtual screen with the Thin Client.
+- `x11vnc` to share the `xvfb` virtual screen with the thin client.
 - `gtk-vnc` as VNC client on the ThinClient.

 Here are the different steps performed by `vnc.py` when a user executes `tower run <host> <application_name>`: